 The Appellate Body observed that the Panel took into account the functioning of the credit-debit system.
 The Appellate Body noted that it was mindful of Brazil's contention that the credit-debit system operates as a ledger in which both purchases of inputs and intermediate goods and sales of final goods are recorded, and debits and credits are offset and that there is no change in the event of suspensions, reductions, or exemptions of indirect taxes.
 The Appellate Body, however, considered that Brazil's contention would not change the fact that purchasers of imported intermediate ICT products that are not incentivized under the ICT programmes will have to anticipate and pay the full amount of tax due on such imported intermediate ICT products.
-The Appellate Body noted that, although any such tax paid on the purchase of imported intermediate ICT products will generate a corresponding tax credit in favour of the purchaser, nonetheless, offsetting this tax credit entails an administrative burden that is not faced and/or faced to a lesser extent by a purchaser of domestic intermediate ICT products that are incentivized.
+The Appellate Body noted that, although any such tax paid on the purchaser, nonetheless, offsetting this tax credit entails an administrative burden that is not faced and/or faced to a lesser extent by a purchaser of domestic intermediate ICT products that are incentivized.
 The Appellate Body explained that this is the case because, under the credit-debit system, if the tax credit cannot be offset by debits after three taxation periods, the process of compensating the tax credit with other federal taxes, or reimbursement thereof can be burdensome for companies, and can take years.